 How To Get From Cancun To Chichen Itza

-The highway is a toll road that costs 600 MXN per way (about $30 at the time of writing), but you’ll save a ton of time.
+It’s a toll road, currently costing 600 MXN per way (around $30) but it will save you a ton of time.
 Keep in mind that credit cards or US dollars are not accepted, so make sure you bring cash in pesos.
 There are no ATMs between Cancun and the toll road.

 How To Get to Chichen Itza From Playa del Carmen / Riviera Maya